doingway2much/liri-node-app/README.md

 ```
 npm install
 ````
-*(Please ntoe that the "package.json" files has all the pakages you need otherwise you would have to isntall them indavidualy")*
+*(Please ntoe that the "package.json" files has all the pakages you need otherwise you would have to install them indavidualy")*

 Packages need for LIRI node
 - axios